 Health Insurance Requirement

-Saint Leo University requires all full-time undergraduate students attending University Campus to carry health insurance to protect them against catastrophic debt if complex medical or mental health care is required.
-All full-time campus students are automatically enrolled in the program and may waive out by completing the online waiver process with comparable coverage.
-This policy does not apply to Graduate students, Online students, Weekend and Evening students or students attending any of our Distance Learning Centers.
+Saint Leo University requires all full-time undergraduate students and graduate students living on campus who attend University Campus to carry health insurance to protect them against catastrophic debt if complex medical or mental health care is required.
+All full-time campus students and graduate students living on campus are automatically enrolled in the health insurance program but may waive out by completing the online waiver process as long as you have comparable coverage.
+This policy does not apply to Graduate students not living on campus, Online students, Weekend and Evening students or students attending any of our Distance Learning Centers.

-Students coming to University Campus for the upcoming semester will be automatically charged for the health insurance coverage unless they complete the insurance waiver process by a specific deadline.
+Students living on the University Campus for the upcoming semester will be automatically charged for the health insurance coverage unless they complete the insurance waiver process by a specific deadline.

 Who is Eligible to come to the Health Center?